RediSearch/RediSearch/docs/python_client.md

 - **doc_id**: the id of the saved document.
 - **nosave**: if set to true, we just index the document, and don't save a copy of it.
 This means that searches will just return ids.
 - **score**: the document ranking, between 0.0 and 1.0
+- **payload**: optional inner-index payload we can save for fast access in scoring functions
+- **replace**: if True, and the document already is in the index, we perform an update and reindex the document
 - **fields** kwargs dictionary of the document fields to be saved and/or indexed.
              NOTE: Geo points shoule be encoded as strings of "lon,lat"